These pages are based in the United States

 Speech is one thing, behaviour is another.

-I support the right of the Orange Order
+I support the right of political radicals and extremists

 which we can all read in a non-threatening environment.